 NOTE: There are two layers of the cinnamon swirl.
 Sasha is using brown sugar in the process pictures below.
 You can also choose granulated cane sugar as you prefer.

-Rolling it up:
+Rolling it up

 The printable recipe card has all the instructions step by step.
 But the techniques Sasha uses is easiest to understand when you can see the process too.
+Watch our video for a complete recipe demonstration as well.

 Your Printable Recipe Card: